Apple-iOS-Security

 Major iOS Releases

-These come once a year, typically in September, and include new features, design changes, and performance improvements.
+These come once a year, typically in the autumn, and include new features, design changes, and performance improvements.
 Examples include the jump from iOS 18 to iOS 26.
 Major releases often drop support for older devices—if your iPhone can’t run the latest major version, you won’t get new features.
+Apple already previewed the upcoming iOS 27 at WWDC in June 2026, and it is slated for public release this autumn.

 Minor and Security Updates

-These are released throughout the year (iOS 26.1, 26.2, etc.) and focus on bug fixes and security patches.
+These are released throughout the year (e.g., iOS 26.1 through the current iOS 26.6) and focus on bug fixes and security patches.
 These are the updates that protect you from newly discovered vulnerabilities.
 Installing these promptly is essential for security.

-Supported devices: iPhone 11 and newer, iPhone SE (2nd and 3rd generation)
+• Supports: iPhone 11 and newer and iPhone SE (2nd generation and newer)

-Supported devices: iPhone XS, XS Max, XR and newer
+• Relevant devices: iPhone XS, XS Max and XR

 Which iPhones Support Which iOS Version?